 An author friend loaned me John Banville's Man Booker Prize winner — he thought the writing might help inspire mine.
 It is the story of Max, a retired art historian, who returns to the setting of his childhood summer holidays to reconcile himself with the deaths of those he loved as a child and as an adult.
 Written as a "reflective journal" (Wikipedia), the storyline jumps about with Max's memories of his childhood, his wife's recent passing, and his present-day stay at the holiday house.
 I enjoyed reading The Sea and afterwards quoted Banville in a memoir piece I shared on Tall And True: "Memory is imagination, and imagination is memory.
 I don't think we remember the past, we imagine it."
 My friend was right: Banville did inspire me!

 The Spill by Imbi Neeme

-I bought Imbi Neeme's debut novel after a short story workshop with her via Zoom during lockdown.
-I've blogged on Tall And True about the #bookcovers and #firstsentences homage series I post to Instagram (as @tallandtrueweb).
-In my opinion, The Spill scores highly for both and set the scene for an enjoyable read: The two girls waited for their mother on the verandah of the Bruce Rock pub, which offered shade but little relief from the heat of the late afternoon.
+I bought Imbi Neeme's debut novel after doing a short story workshop with her via Zoom during lockdown.
+I've blogged about the #bookcovers and #firstsentences homage series I post to Instagram (as @tallandtrueweb).
+In my opinion, The Spill scores highly for both and sets the scene for an enjoyable read: The two girls waited for their mother on the verandah of the Bruce Rock pub, which offered shade but little relief from the heat of the late afternoon.
 They swung their legs while they waited, slowly stirring the hot air and red dust, while the dogs around their feet lay panting, waiting patiently for their owners inside.

 Taboo by Kim Scott